PaulKinlan/paul.kinlan.me/content/en/2011-06-21-webmessaging-is-broken.markdown

 <p>This would be pretty simple and intuitive, something that nearly every
 developer would be able to pick up in an instant.
-But this isn&rsquo;t the case, if you want to send a window a message you have to wait for it to load &ndash;
+But this isn't the case, if you want to send a window a message you have to wait for it to load &ndash;
-which might be a logical assumption, but given that if the page you are opening is outside the origin of the opener, you can&rsquo;t easily tell when it loads.
+which might be a logical assumption, but given that if the page you are opening is outside the origin of the opener, you can't easily tell when it loads.
 So the current solution is on the host page to postMessage back to the window.opener, and for the opener to handle the message.</p>